nicuveo/pietre/docs/reference.md

 Function arguments are the only place in the language in which a type can be declared as a *reference*.
 Arguments declared as such are not passed by copy, but by reference, and can therefore be mutated from within the function.

 A function whose return type isn't `()` must always end on a `return` statement.
-An exception to that rule is the special type `void`: if an expression returns a value of type `void`, it will always typecheck, but all code after that expression will be deemed unreachable.
+An exception to that rule is the special type `!void`: if an expression returns a value of type `!void`, it will always typecheck, but all code after that expression will be deemed unreachable.

 ## Statements